ObjectModules/deploy/[Mapping]-Spreading.md

 ##Employment
 See again the tabulation of a spreading.
 We have put the potential factors in bold.
 They are the Query and Result.

-In our concept there will be two kind of employments will be called.
-One to settle the Query and another for the Result.
+Therefore in our concept there will be two kind of employments will be called.
+One to settle the Query and another one for the Result.

-Therefore Each of those 2 kind of employments is represent each of the followings:
+From what we have explained above the employments for the Result is represent the mapping below:

 Mapping of the process to collect the library in related with the food:
 ```